srobinson/a11y-tutorials/src/validation/index.md

       <code>&lt;small></code> description
     </th>
     <td>
-      Some inputs, like the example discount code input may benefit from additional direction, to help users avoid errors or know where to find the information they need to submit.
+      <p>Some inputs, like the example discount code input may benefit from additional direction, to help users avoid errors or know where to find the information they need to submit.
 The description must go <em>inside</em> the label element so that it becomes part of the associated label.
 In this case, it is demarcated with parentheses.
-SOme screen reader users will hear something similar to <em>"open parenthesis, the five digit number you received by email, close parenthesis"</em>.
+Some screen reader users will hear something similar to <em>"open parenthesis, the five digit number you received by email, close parenthesis"</em>.</p>
     </td>
   </tr>
   <tr>